Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Smith Machine Bar

-Many of my clients that don't feel comfortable with completely free-standing squats usually head to a smith machine [3].
+Many of my clients who don't feel comfortable with completely free-standing squats usually head to a smith machine.

-These have a barbell guided by rails, which means that it's less likely that you lose balance forwards or backward.
+These have a barbell guided by rails, which means that it's less likely that you lose balance forward or backward.

 With Smith machine bars, I also found a lot of weight ranges depending on the brand and size of the machine.